Crate training a dog is an excellent way to provide your pup with a safe place to rest when you're not able to keep an eye on them.

 Many dog crates can be valuable tools, but they're not a full-time babysitter and mustn't be used until your dog is house-trained.
 Learning how to stop a dog from pooping in a crate is an essential part of that.

-The last thing you want to do when you get home from a long day at work is to clean up a pile of dog mess from all the cracks and crevices of a crate.
+The last thing you want to do when you get home from a long day at work is to clean up a pile of dog poop and pee from all the cracks and crevices of a crate.

-- ensure the crate is the right size for your dog;
+- Ensure the crate is the right size for your dog;

-- get Fido on a feeding and bathroom schedule;
+- Get Fido on a feeding and bathroom schedule;

 How to Stop a Dog From Pooping in a Crate

 1. Is the Dog Crate the Proper Size for Your Pet?